stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 Here,

-- `spec.schedule` is a [cron expression](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) indicates that `BackupSession` will be created at 1 minute interval.
+- `spec.schedule` is a [cron expression](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) that indicates `BackupSession` will be created at 1 minute interval.

 - `spec.driver` indicates the name of the agent to use to back up the target.
 Currently, Stash supports `Restic`, `VolumeSnapshotter` drivers.
 The `VolumeSnapshotter` is used to backup/restore PVC using `VolumeSnapshot` API.

 - `spec.target.ref`  refers to the backup target. `apiVersion`, `kind` and `name` refers to the `apiVersion`, `kind` and `name` of the targeted workload respectively.
 Stash will use this information to create a Volume Snapshotter Job for creating VolumeSnapshot.

-- `spec.target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snapshotting.
+- `spec.target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to be used for volume snapshotting.

 Let's create the `BackupConfiguration` crd we have shown above.